Multilingual LLMs Struggle to Link Orthography and Semantics in Bilingual Word Processing: Discussion and Conclusion

-Figure~\ref{fig:word-dis_lang} shows the performance of five models: BLOOMZ, LLaMA-2, LLaMA-3, LLaMA-3.1, and Mistral on the three language pairs, English-German, English-Spanish, and English-French of our datasets.
-We observe the role of cognate facilitation in all models in all language pairs, with overall performance on cognate being 78\% and on non-cognates being 52\%.
+\appendixsection{Word Pair Disambiguation} Figure~\ref{fig:word-dis_lang} shows the performance of five models: BLOOMZ, LLaMA-2, LLaMA-3, LLaMA-3.1, and Mistral on the three language pairs, English-German, English-Spanish, and English-French, of our datasets.
+We observe the role of cognate facilitation in all models in all language pairs, with overall performance on cognates being 78\% and on non-cognates being 52\%.